-- i. familiarize students with the literary and socio-politico-cultural values of America. - ii. introduce some of the fundamental texts of American literature. - iii. teach some technical/stylistic aspects of American literature.
+- i. familiarise students with the literary and socio-politico-cultural values of America. - ii. introduce some of the fundamental texts of American literature. - iii. teach some technical/stylistic aspects of American literature.

-- i. gain an introductory understanding of American literature. - ii. distinguish American literary trends from those of other regions. - iii. critically analyze some works of American literature and understand some of their nuances.
+- i. gained an introductory understanding of American literature. - ii. the ability to distinguish American literary trends from those of other regions. - iii. the ability to critically analyse some works of American literature and understand some of their nuances.